Educational Articles

 -

-Chronic egg-laying occurs when a female bird lays one egg after another or lays repeated clutches of eggs.
-Chronic egg-laying may lead to malnutrition and egg binding.
-There are both behavioral and medical interventions to stop chronic egg-laying.
+Chronic egg laying occurs when a female bird lays more eggs in one clutch than the usual number or lays repeated clutches of eggs.
+Chronic egg laying may lead to malnutrition and egg binding.
+There are behavioral and medical interventions to stop chronic egg laying.

 -